-Three to six can play.
-Each player takes two standies in the same color and places the one of the appropriate sex on the space marked "1" on the gameboard.
+Each player takes two standies in the same color and chooses one to place on the space marked "l" on the gameboard.
 The other goes in front of the player.

 Divide the cards into the Door deck and the Treasure deck.
 Shuffle each deck.
 Deal four cards from each deck to each player.
 Place the rest of the cards in the appropriate spaces on the gameboard.